 Michelle directs scripted podcasts, including season 2 of the Peabody Award-winning podcast The Unexplainable Disappearance of Mars Patel and Christmas is Coming, a holiday podcast for kids, both for the Panoply Podcast Network.
 She has also directed the podcasts Six Minutes and Mayan Crystal for Gen-Z Media.

 Michelle worked for the Manhattan Theatre Club for three years as the Artistic Development Assistant and was closely involved in producing Andrew Lippa's The Wild Party and A Class Act prior to its Broadway transfer.
 She was also the Artistic Associate for America In Play and Signature Theatre Company's Literary Fellow.
+She is currently an Associate Artist at the Flea.

 She spent two summers directing at the Shakespeare Theatre of New Jersey.
 From 2000 to 2007, she was a member of the First Look Theatre Company, in residence at NYU's Dramatic Writing Program, and she continues to direct and develop musicals at NYU's Musical Theatre Writing Program.
 She was a two-time Drama League Directing Fellow and is an SDC member.
 Michelle graduated from Yale with a degree in Theatre Studies.